-During periods when trading prices of outstanding debt securities are well below face value, issuers may be able to retire some or all of their outstanding debt on favorable terms by repurchasing in the market.
-If repurchases are made using cash that is on hand or readily available, the strategies outlined in this memorandum can be executed relatively quickly.
+During periods when trading prices of

+outstanding debt securities are well below face value, issuers may be able to retire some or all of their outstanding debt on favorable terms by repurchasing in the market.
+If repurchases are made using cash that is on hand or readily available, the strategies outlined in this article can be executed relatively quickly.
 Issuers who consider their restructuring options in advance can act more expediently when opportunities arise.
-Barring redemption, which is often unavailable under the terms of applicable indentures or overpriced relative to trading prices of target debt securities, one or more of the repurchase or exchange mechanisms outlined in this memorandum will be a component of any refinancing structure.
-Kaye Scholer lawyers have advised on a significant number of standalone debt tender and exchange offers with a variety of structures.
-We have also had recent success developing a multi-step deleveraging transaction structured around a number of simultaneous tender and exchange offers.
-This transaction utilized a combination of privately placed equity, a short term debt facility and offsetting equity puts and calls to enable the issuer to lock in terms to refinance debt for equity while preserving its option to refinance the target debt with proceeds from a public equity offering.
-In short, issuers considering a refinancing transaction should consult with their legal and financial advisors the structure that best accomplishes their objectives on the most favorable terms.
+Barring redemption, which is often unavailable under the terms of applicable indentures or overpriced relative to trading prices of target debt securities, one or more of the repurchase or exchange mechanisms outlined in this article will be a component of any refinancing structure.
+Issuers considering a refinancing transaction should consult with their legal and financial advisors to determine the structure that best accomplishes their objectives on the most favorable terms.